Charlotte Personal Injury Lawyers

 If you believe another person’s negligence caused or contributed to your injury, contact us for a free case review.

-Talk with a Charlotte Personal Injury Attorney, Absolutely Free
+Talk with a Personal Injury Attorney, Absolutely Free

-If you’re in the Charlotte area and have been injured due to another person’s negligence, you deserve justice.
-At Riddle & Brantley, our experienced North Carolina legal team is available to answer your questions.
+If you have been injured due to another person’s negligence, you deserve justice.
+At Riddle & Brantley, our experienced injury lawyers are available to answer your questions.
 The best part is the consultation is free, and you don’t pay any fees unless we win your case.
-Remember, time is of the essence, so don’t wait – contact a personal injury lawyer today at 1-800-525-7111 for a free case review.
+Remember, time is of the essence, so don’t wait – contact an injury attorney today at (704) 486-5824 for a free case review.

 ***Disclaimer: The results mentioned are intended to illustrate the type of cases handled by the firm.
 These results do not guarantee a similar outcome, and they should not be construed to constitute a promise or guarantee of a particular result in any particular case.
 Every case is different, and the outcome of any case depends upon a variety of factors unique to that case.